deathwatchgaming/Unity-Countdown/Assets/DWG/Resources/TestStuff_Controller/Info/TestStuff_ReadMe.txt

-* also if you wanted you could add a "dir" called Environment and opt to place your TerrainData inside that in its own Dir "TerrainData", and as such any other Environment stuff respectively in as desired the "Environment".
+* also if you wanted you could add a "dir" called Environment and opt to place your TerrainData inside that in its own Dir "TerrainData", and as such any other Environment stuff respectively in as desired the "Environment" dir.
 Just a suggestion.

 Also: We don't need the "Main Camera" in Sample Scene, so..., we can go ahead and delete it.